 By continuing to engage with the visitor through various methods, such as Email capture, after the initial interaction, a relationship based on loyalty can be built through trust that leads to prolonged engagement and sales.

 But how to design the form itself, where to place it so it isn’t too intrusive or pushy and how to ensure it is visible enough that it is possible for the potential customer to engage with are just some of the considerations that need to be thought carefully about before implementation.
+For sign-up forms, we also have specific optimization tips you can access here.

 Where To Position On A Lead Capture Page